-The Bible department trains students to grow in Biblical literacy, to cultivate a Christ-centered Biblical worldview, to practice discipleship behaviors, and to develop a missional mindset that extends beyond the classroom.
+The Bible department trains students to grow in Biblical literacy, cultivate a Christ-centered Biblical worldview, practice discipleship behaviors, and develop a missional mindset that extends beyond the classroom.
 Students will understand that the good news of the Gospel of Jesus Christ permeates all facets of life and learning.
 The Bible department course sequence invites students to move from foundational understanding to dynamic application.

-Transfer students without previous Bible credit must take 6 semesters of Bible or one for each semester at Wheaton Academy; transfer students will have the opportunity to be assessed for best placement in the scope and sequence.
+Transfer students without previous Bible credit must take six semesters of Bible or one for each semester at Wheaton Academy; transfer students will have the opportunity to be assessed for best placement in the scope and sequence.

 Required Courses Grade

 Foundations of Faith 9

-Introduction to Biblical and Philosophical Studies (International Students) 9-12
+Introduction to Biblical and Philosophical Studies (International Students) 9, 10,11, 12

-Spiritual Formation 10
+Spiritual Formation 1 (Class of 2028)

-Life of Christ
+Life of Christ 025, 2026, 2027)

+Philosophy: From Plato to Gadamer Adv 11, 12

-Doctrine (Required)
+Doctrine (Required) 12

 Authentic Discipleship 10, 11, 12

-Preaching 12
+Expository Preaching 12

 Apologetics & Evangelism 12

-Studies in Biblical Narrative, Poetry, and Prophetic Literature 12

 Topics in Science and Biblical Truth 12

 12 th graders are required to take two of the senior Bible courses, one of which must be Doctrine.

+This course fulfills the requirement for both Bible and English.

+This course fulfills the requirement for both Bible and Science; required for MASTER Scholar Desi gnation.

+See page 22 for the NCAA course eligibility.